Drier and hotter this weekend

 DETAILED FORECAST:

-Saturday: Partly cloudy and hot with a stray AM shower/clouds and PM shower.
+Saturday: Becoming partly sunny and hot with a stray shower/storm.
 Highs: 86 - 90.

 Saturday night: Clear to partly cloudy & muggy, patchy fog.
 Lows: 68 - 74.